-Our next meeting in Houston 2016 will consist of a three-day workshop in which bioethics experts from Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam, and Judaism will gather to discuss different papers submitted for this occasion.
+The meeting in Houston 2016 will consist of a three-day workshop in which bioethics experts from Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam, and Judaism will gather to discuss different papers submitted for this occasion.
 The collection of these papers will result in the publication of a book.

 The general theme for this workshop will be “Bioethical Challenges in Neurogenomics from an Interreligious and Multicultural Perspective” and has been chosen by the experts participating in our previous workshop (Mexico 2014) according to our common practice.
 To find convergence and cooperation in the field of these emerging technologies will be the core subject matter of the papers and workshop discussions and lectures.

 The rapid evolution of neuroscience and the science of genetics triggers exponential rather than linear growth in bioethical challenges.
 Additionally growing globalization-influenced pluralism among patients and medical professionals complicates bioethical responses able to be understood as normative within and across these different groups.